datalab-org/datalab/pydatalab/docs/config.md

 ```

 The command stores a `testing_passwordless` identity on the normal user document.
 It does not
 create or store a password.
-Only active users with that identity appear in the test-login modal;
+Only active users with that identity appear in the test-login modal,
-their normal roles, groups, and permissions still apply.
+along with their role and group membership; their normal permissions still apply.

 ### Email magic links